zhihaochow/learngit2/readme.txt

 Git is a version control system.
-Git is a free software.
+Git is a aa free software.
 git ig
 git rng
 git edg